vdefranc/notes-app/README.md

 ## takehome solution

-Hello!
-Thank you for taking the time to review my notes app.
+Hello! thanks for taking the time to review my notes app.
 I'd like to share a few things.
 First, here's how to run the app locally:

 ## running the project